ictr/covid19-outbreak-simulator/README.md

 ```
 outbreak_simualtor --plugin -h
 ```
-to get decription of common parameters for plugins and a list of system plugins, and
+to get decription of common parameters for plugins, and

 ```
 outbreak_simulator --plugin plugin_name -h